teambit/docs/docs/workflows.md

 There are some questions worth asking when selecting the Bit workflow:

-- How many projects need components sharing?
+- How many projects need component sharing?
 - How similar are the projects that need to share components? e.g., are they all based on the same CLI with the same configuration?
 - Is there a centralized repository for shared components?
 - Is there a dedicated team that builds the shared components?
-- Is Continous Integration (CI) is in place for the projects and the shared components?
+- Is Continuos Integration (CI) in place for the projects and the shared components?
-- What workflow in GIT is in place on the projects' repositories and the shared components' repository?
+- What GIT workflow is in place on the projects' repositories and the shared components' repository?

-The workflows below provided as guidelines for possible workflows.
+The workflows below are provided as suggested examples.
 Each team should understand the principles behind Bit and adopt the flow that fits its needs.

 ## sharing Code between Projects

 <img src="https://storage.googleapis.com/static.bit.dev/docs/images/projects-workflow.png" height="500"/>

 This workflow is useful when there is no library of shared components, and still, there is some functionality you want to share between your projects.
-Typically, you extract this functionality as an NPM package and publish it to a package registry.
-Then, the projects consume the package using NPM (or similar tools such as Yarn).
+Without Bit, you would extract shared functionality to a separate repo, or use a mono-repo, and publish it as an NPM package to a package registry.
+Then, the projects consume the package using NPM (or Yarn).
+Bit simplifies the process.

 ### Benefits

 The benefits you can get from this workflow:

 - Share components without the need to build dedicated packages by hand
-- Share components between different repositories with different configuration
+- Share components between different repositories with different configurations
 - Collaborate and modify components from any project
 - Gradually start building a shared component library
 - Use bit.dev to provide a centralized showcase for components in different projects